dfelinto/blender-manual/manual/editors/outliner/selecting.rst

    * - :kbd:`Shift-Down`
      - Select the next element without deselecting.
    * - :kbd:`Left`
-     - Close the data-block.
+     - Close the data-block or select the parent.
    * - :kbd:`Right`
-     - Open the data-block to view children.
+     - Open the data-block to view children or select the first child.
    * - :kbd:`Shift-Left`
      - Close this and all child data-blocks.
    * - :kbd:`Shift-Right`